 These young Brown-headed Cowbirds were raised by a different species — perhaps cardinal, sparrow, or warbler.
 Now they are on their own and behaving just like cowbirds, searching for their own food.

-Some birds, like larger herons and Caspian Terns, don’t nest in Douglas Park, but come here to find food for their nestlings.
+Some birds, like larger herons and Caspian Terns, don’t nest in Douglass Park, but come here to find food for their nestlings.
 Later their young fly to the park on their own to find food.

 By August, bird breeding season is almost over, and fall migration is already underway for some kinds of birds.